 Examples of the many different conditions and situations in which occupational therapy can help are:

-Mental health or behavioral issues such as Alzheimer's disease, post-traumatic stress, substance abuse, and eating disorders.
+- Mental health or behavioral issues such as Alzheimer's disease, post-traumatic stress, substance use disorder, and eating disorders.

 Other Works Consulted

 - U.S. Department of Labor, Bureau of Labor Statistics (2012–2013).
 Occupational therapists.
 In Occupational Outlook Handbook.
 Available online: http://www.bls.gov/ooh/healthcare/occupational-therapists.htm.